 “As an illustrator, I was working by myself a lot in my room, and that’s fine, but it’s also hard,” she said.
 “What’s great about collaborating on a film is that you can still have your voice—and especially if you get on a project that you connect with artistically—but then you grow faster as an artist because of constant feedback, seeing what other people are doing and stretching yourself to meet another artistic vision.”

-Joining Oculus Story Studio as a production design consultant, Cronkhite saw her professional world expand and stretch even more.
-She worked on the Emmy-winning short Henry, about a toothy and bug-eyed lovable hedgehog, and is currently helping to develop a secretive project that encompasses “huge steps forward in VR,” said Cronkhite.
+Joining newly closed Oculus Story Studio as a production design consultant, Cronkhite saw her professional world expand and stretch even more.
+She worked on the Emmy-winning short Henry, about a toothy and bug-eyed lovable hedgehog, and was helping to develop a secretive project that encompassed “huge steps forward in VR,” said Cronkhite.

 When the company first contacted her in 2015 with the simple subject line “Oculus + Kendal,” it didn’t take long for her to be interested.
 She then strapped on an Oculus Rift headset, and jumped down the rabbit hole of Oculus’ debut short film Lost—her first time experiencing VR.

 “It was a forest at night, and there was this huge robot—stories high—that you’re with.
 It was so magical, like being inside my dreams,” she said.
 “You’re both present in that world, and you’re also the camera.
 Every experience isn’t the same length.
 You can go in and take much longer for the story than I would take.”

 She compares the innovative medium to immersive theater, with attributes from animation, film and games.
 VR has emerged as yet another way to tell stories and create worlds, she said.